Ciocârlia (Romanian folk tune)

-Ciocârlia (meaning the skylark) is a Romanian tune, allegedly composed by the Romani-Romanian pan flute player Angheluş Dinicu in the virtuosic style of the urban lăutărească music from late 19th century.
+Ciocârlia (/ro/, lit. 'the skylark') is a Romanian tune, allegedly composed by the Rromani–Romanian pan flute player Angheluş Dinicu in the virtuosic style of the urban lăutărească music from late 19th century.

 Angheluş Dinicu first presented the tune in 1889 at the inauguration of the Eiffel Tower.
 However, the most famous version would become that of his grandson Grigoraș Dinicu, that adapted the tune for violin.
 George Enescu also was inspired by Ciocârlia for his composition the Romanian Rhapsody No. 1 for orchestra.

 Ciocârlia has been covered numerous times, but because it is a piece of lăutărească music and not a piece of Romanian peasant music it cannot be considered representative for the Romanian peasant spirit.

 In the case of the Ciocârlia, like with other famous tunes of lăutărească music, there were attempts to hide the name of the composer in order to make it seem anonymous/traditional.